ioverho/ioverho.github.io/content/blog/mHC/index.md

 A Hyper-Connections based-architecture augments a standard Transformer[^architecture_agnostic] with multiple residual streams which are constructed from weighted combinations of the previous layer's output and the sublayer output, allowing the model to optimize its own residual paths between layers.

-[^architecture_agnostic]: Strictly speaking, Hyper-Connections seems to be architecture agnostic, althought the paper only discusses Transformers.
+[^architecture_agnostic]: Strictly speaking, Hyper-Connections seems to be architecture agnostic, although the paper only discusses Transformers.

 Specifically, an $\mathtt{HC}$ block consists of a sublayer operation (e.g., $\mathtt{MHA}$) and a residual network with $N$ separate residual streams.